artemious7/TddKatas/README.md

-This is me practicing TDD using coding katas, many of which can be found on https://cyber-dojo.org/
+Practicing TDD using coding katas, many of which can be found on https://cyber-dojo.org/